Flo-Schield-Bobby/FsbProxyBundle/README.md

   password: # the encrypted password
 ```

-You also have one command to create new users from the console :
+You also have two commands to manage users from the console :

+To create a new user :

 ``` bash
 php app/console fsb-proxy:users:create [username] [password] [--all]